LimelightVision/systemcore-os-public/README.md

 * Fix 2MP cameras crash looping in some cases
 * Red calibration page banner if truly generic/random calibration is in use (EG unsupported USB camera without LL default cal).
 * Display "Default Calibration for <Cam Name> if LL default cal is in use for supported USB camera.
+* Quell warnings caused by buggy MJPEG implementation on some C270 models

 #### Add default calibrations for:
 * Arducam OV9281 USB